hackclub/winter/YashasSingh.md

 Set up rasberry pi
 Connect the screen, camera, audio hat module
-Install a voice reconigition software to convert wavelengths into text Create a word that starts the program ex.
+Install a voice reconigition software to convert wavelengths into text this is from SpeechRecognition 3.8.1 library available on https://pypi.org/project/SpeechRecognition/
+Create a word that starts the program ex.
 Alexa or Ok Google Use Open Ai that runs when start word is said (Alexa, Ok Goolgle) Say the response from the speaker
-The clock software can be dowloaded from other pre-made clock sofware on GitHub.
+The clock software can be dowloaded from other pre-made clock sofware on GitHub. for example https://opensource.com/article/17/7/raspberry-pi-clock I could change the code slightly to make is hologram friendly.

 ## Budget